 Consistent with Virginia Tech’s Principles of Community, the Clinical Science program is committed to creating a training environment that is respectful of all people with regard to all aspects of human diversity.
 Our mission is to foster an atmosphere that promotes open dialogue about cultural issues and to develop the Clinical Science program into an exemplary model for producing culturally competent researchers and practitioners.
 Diversity themes, topics, and issues are integrated throughout students’ learning experiences—in all core clinical courses, in clinical and research training, in seminars, in discussion hours, and in our colloquium series.

-In order to promote recruitment, retention, and training of a diverse student body, the Department of Psychology formed the Department Diversity Committee, and the Clinical Science program formed the Recruitment, Retention, Inclusion, & Diversity Committee for issues specific to clinical training.
+In order to promote recruitment, retention, and training of a diverse student body, the Department of Psychology formed the Department Diversity Committee, and the Clinical Science program regularly meets regarding issues and decisions specific to clinical training.
 To foster awareness, skill development, experiential learning, and community action to promote diversity and inclusion, the Department of Psychology requires all entering graduate students to complete Tier 1 of the Diversity & Inclusion Training Certificate program.
 This certificate is also available for faculty and staff who participate in discussion and training activities.
+Clinical Science students also complete a course on multiculturalism in clinical psychology.
 Additionally, our program seeks opportunities to promote awareness and advocacy for issues of diversity and inclusion at the department, college, university, and community levels.

 Faculty and graduate students in the Clinical Science program are expected to be committed to the social values of respect for diversity, inclusion, and equity, and to be committed to critical thinking and the process of self-reflection so that prejudices or biases (and the assumptions on which they are based) may be evaluated in the light of available scientific data, standards of the profession, and traditions of cooperation and mutual respect.